jonprine/readme-generator/README.md

 ![badge](https://img.shields.io/badge/license-None-brightgreen)<br />

 ## Description
-a user is asked a series of questions and from the user input a professional readme is generated.
+a user is asked a series of questions and then from user input a professional readme is generated.

 ## Table of Contents
 * [Installation](#installation:)